Anoydyne/Pes_Final_Project/README.md

 conditions, and ADC will be used to retrieve data from the MQ7 CO Sensor in my </br>
 project. </br>

-# THINGS TO LEARN IN ORDER TO DEVELOP THE PROJECT </br>
+# Things to learn in order to develop the project </br>
 To interface the external temperature sensor with the FRDM-KL25Z board, this project  </br>
 requires the learning of an I2C communication protocol.
 I predict that learning the I2C  </br>
 protocol and how it works will be necessary before developing code for it.
 In addition, I  </br>